Château Peyredon Lagravette Haut-Médoc 2016 - Cru Bourgeois

 About the estate:

-Located on the Grand Poujeaux hill, a superb Günz gravel terroir, this five-hectare estate was purchased around ten years ago by Stéphane Dupuch, who also owns Château Sainte-Marie, a flagship property in the Entre-Deux-Mers region.
+Located on the Grand Poujeaux hill, a superb terroir of Günz gravel, this five-hectare estate was purchased about ten years ago by Stéphane Dupuch, who also owns Château Sainte-Marie, the flagship estate of the Entre-Deux-Mers region.
 The vineyard is planted with a classic blend of 60% Merlot and 40% Cabernet Sauvignon.
-The wines produced are full-bodied, generous, balanced, and undoubtedly have real aging potential.
+The wines produced are full-bodied, generous, and well-balanced, and undoubtedly possess real aging potential.

 Guide Hachette des vins